-A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling (888) 370-7589 or by completing a complaint form, which can be obtained on the Bureau 's Internet Website at www.bppe.ca.gov.
+A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling (888) 370-7589 or by completing a complaint form, which can be obtained on the Bureau's Internet Website at www.bppe.ca.gov.

-B. Approval to Operate Statement:
+B. Approval to Operate Statement/Accreditation:

-Healthcare Career Center is a private institution, that it is approved to operate by the Bureau of Postsecondary Education (BPPE).
-Additionally, Healthcare Career Center (HCC) is recognized, authorized, and/or approved, by the following:

-- California Department of Public Health (CDPH) P.O.
-Box 997416, MS 3301 Sacramento, CA 95899-7416, Phone: (916) 327-2445, for Nurse Assistant Training Program - California Department of Public Health (CDPH) P.O.
-Box 997416, MS 3301 Sacramento, CA 95899-7416, Phone: (916) 327-2445, for Home Health Aide 40-Hour Program
+- 1. Healthcare Career Center is a private institution.
+It is approved to operate by the Bureau of Postsecondary Education (BPPE), and that approval to operate means compliance with state standards as set forth in the CEC and 5, CCR a. - 2.
+Healthcare Career Center is institutionally accredited by the accredited by the Accrediting Bureau of Health Education Schools (ABHES) in January 2021 through February 28, 2024 after conducting a comprehensive review. - 3.
+Healthcare Career Center (HCC) is also recognized, authorized, and/or approved, by the following: - a.
+California Department of Public Health (CDPH) P.O.
+Box 997416, MS 3301 Sacramento, CA 95899-7416, Phone: (916) 327-2445, for the Nurse Assistant Training Program - b.
+California Department of Public Health (CDPH) P.O.
+Box 997416, MS 3301 Sacramento, CA 95899-7416, Phone: (916) 327-2445, for the Home Health Aide 40-Hour Program